-The employee is responsible for totaling his/her times and signing the Time and Leave Documents at the end of the pay period.
-The employee is responsible for submitting the document to his/her supervisor no later than 9:00 a.m.
+The employee is responsible for totaling their work times by day and program/function and signing the Time and Leave Documents at the end of the pay period.
+The employee is responsible for submitting the document to their supervisor no later than 9:00 a.m.
 Monday following the end of the pay period through the electronic approval process.
+Employees will be remined by email when timesheets are due to be submitted for approval.